 Included under provisions is an obligation to provide post-employment benefits to employees for repatriation expenses upon separation from the Crop Trust.
-In accordance with the PPPM, for professional regular employees, the Crop Trust will pay the cost of transportation of personal effects and household goods from the employee's residence in Bonn, Germany or other authorized location to the employee's authorized home location or other authorized location.
+In accordance with the Personnel Policies & Procedures Manual PPPM, for professional regular employees, the Crop Trust will pay the cost of transportation of personal effects and household goods from the employee's residence in Bonn, Germany or another authorized location to the employee's authorized home location or another authorized location.